tersesystems/blindsight/docs/src/main/paradox/usage/scripting.md

 ## Script Conditions

-If you only want some logging statements to be source aware, you can use a `SourceAwareLocation`, which returns a condition containing the source code information used by a script.
+If you only want some logging statements to be source aware, you can use a @scaladoc[ScriptBasedLocation](com.tersesystems.blindsight.scripting.ScriptBasedLocation), which returns a condition containing the source code information used by a script.

 @@snip [ConditionExample.scala](../../../test/scala/example/scripting/ConditionExample.scala) { #scripting_condition }